aaronkaplan/yellowsub/docs/ARCHITECTURE-VISION.md

 * it was originally developed for threat hunting automation needs and has a strong focus on CTI

-**To emphasize: yellowsub is all about RE-USING existing standards, solutions, open source existing tools which are already used in the organization**.
+**To emphasize: yellowsub is all about RE-USING existing standards, solutions, open source existing tools which are already used in the organization.
+Yellowsub bridges the gap with the fewest number of lines of code as possible.**.

 # OO-Architecture